Shashankshekhar22/food-delivery-app/Readme.md

 - it is called as soon as rendering is done

-- if no dependency array => useEffect is called on Every Render
+- if no dependency array => useEffect is called on Every Render, No second Parameter
 - useEffect(() => {
 - console.log("useEffect Called");
 - });
-- if there is an empty dependency array ==> use effect is called once on initial render
+- if there is an empty dependency array ==> use effect is called once on initial render, empty second Parameter
 - useEffect(() => {
 - console.log("useEffect Called");
 - }, []);

-- if dependency array has some value then => useEffect is called only when dependency changes
+- if dependency array has some value then => useEffect is called only when dependency changes, Parameter dependencies

 - useEffect(() => {
 - console.log("useEffect Called");